adolfo199/interactive-calendar/.github/instructions.md

 ### 2. Respect Existing Architecture
 - **DO NOT** change the core type definitions in `types/cita.types.ts` without explicit request
-- Maintain the hook-based architecture (useCalendar, useCalendarEvents, useCitaModal)
+- Maintain the hook-based architecture (useCalendar, useCalendarEvents, useAppointmentModal)
 - Follow the established file organization pattern
 - Keep the separation between UI components and business logic